2026 Elections

 To check on your registration status, click here.

 For information on how to register to vote online, or on paper, or in person, click here.
-To pre-register for an upcoming election, click here.The last day to pre-register for the General Election is DATE TO BE DETERMINED.If you fail to register during the pre-registration dates, you can register at your polling place on Election Day.
+To pre-register for an upcoming election, click here.The last day to pre-register for the Primary Election is July 21st.
+The last day to pre-register for the General Election is Octobe 13th.If you fail to register during the pre-registration dates, you can register at your polling place on Election Day.
 Click here to learn what documentation is required for Election Day registration.

 2026 Absentee (Early) Voting

-See the Notice of Mail Ballot Procedures for more information--Link will be activated in Summer of 2026.
+See the Notice of Mail Ballot Procedures (pdf) for more information.

-- Absentee ballots will be available by mail or in person during the following time period-TO BE DETERMINED
+- Absentee ballots will be available by mail or in person during the following time period:

 -